lydialucchesi/Vizumap/README.md

 Reef (GBR) project.

-Vizumap has been used to visualise the uncertainty of American Community Survey estimates, the prediction errors of sediment load estimates in a GBR catchment, and most recently the [uncertainty of estimated locust densities in Australia](https://www.nature.com/articles/s41598-020-73897-1/figures/4).
+Vizumap has been used to visualise the uncertainty of American Community Survey estimates, the prediction errors of sediment estimates in a GBR catchment, and most recently the [uncertainty of estimated locust densities in Australia](https://www.nature.com/articles/s41598-020-73897-1/figures/4).
 We would like to assemble a Vizumap gallery that showcases different